-How to write and structure a conference paper?
+How to write a conference paper?

 What is a conference paper?

-Conference papers are typically shorter than journal articles, usually ranging from 4 to 10 pages, depending on the conference requirements.
+Conference papers are generally shorter than journal articles, usually ranging from 4 to 10 pages, depending on the conference requirements.
 Each conference may have specific formatting guidelines, including templates, citation styles and length limits.

 What is the difference between a conference paper and a journal article?